 AIMS' headquarters is at Cape Ferguson, about 50 kilometres from Townsville in Queensland.
 Our Darwin office is located at the Arafura Timor Research Facility (ATRF) adjacent to the Charles Darwin University campus.
 AIMS in Perth is co-located within the Indian Ocean Marine Research Centre (IOMRC) at The University of Western Australia's Crawley campus.
-A small liaison office in Canberra facilitates, enables and promotes interaction with the Department of Industry, Science, Energy and Resources, and other government departments and agencies.
+A small liaison office in Canberra facilitates, enables and promotes interaction with the Department of Climate Change, Energy, the Environment and Water, and other government departments and agencies.